Does a QR Code Expire? A Guide to Choosing Codes That Will Last

 Dynamic QR codes, on the other hand, redirect users to a short URL and can be updated, and in certain cases can expire or become invalid.

-Here’s a quick breakdown of the key differences between each type, including which details do not expire or can be changed and what they work best for:
+Here’s a quick breakdown of the key differences between each type, including what they work best for, and how QR code data is encoded and stored:

 Static QR codes